 Grange is arguably Australia’s most celebrated wine and is officially listed as a Heritage Icon of South Australia.
 Grange boasts an unbroken line of vintages from the experimental 1951 and clearly demonstrates the synergy between Shiraz and the soils and climates of South Australia.
 Grange utilises fully-ripe, intensely-flavoured and textured Shiraz grapes.
 The result is a unique Australian style that is now recognised as one of the most consistent of the world’s great wines.
 The Grange style is the original and most powerful expression of Penfolds multi-vineyard, multi-district, blending philosophy.

 The 2004 vintage was outstanding in Barossa, McLaren Vale, and Magill, the regions where the grapes were sourced for the marvelous 2004 Grange.
 It contains 4% Cabernet Sauvignon and was aged for 16 months in 100% new American oak hogsheads.
 A glass-coating opaque purple color, it displays a superb nose of wood smoke, Asian spices, incense, game, blueberry, and blackberry liqueur.
 Medium to full-bodied, satin textured, with deeply layered, succulent blackberry, plum, and chocolate flavors, it has the structure and complexity to merit extended cellaring of a decade and more.
 The winery estimates a drinking curve of 2016 to 2050; I-d be a bit more conservative on the long end of the range.
 It will ultimately be seen as one of the great vintages of Grange.
-99 Points The Wine Advocate
+Rating: 99 Points; Robert Parker; Robert Parker's The Wine Advocate

 Smooth and seductive, this delivers a full-throated chorus of currant, plum, blackberry and spice flavors, hinting at coffee and cardamom as the finish floats and sails easily over a bed of polished, refined tannins.
 A touch of black olive balances nicely against it all.
 Beautifully structured, expressive and very long.
 Best from 2012 through 2025.
 98 Points Wine Spectator